s8lamander/gpt-assistants-api-ui/README.md

     # When using multiple assistants, set the following.
     OPENAI_ASSISTANTS='[{"id": "asst_xxx", "title": "Assistants XXX UI"}, {"id": "asst_yyy", "title": "Assistants YYY UI"}]'

+   # App settings
+    ENABLED_FILE_UPLOAD_MESSAGE="Upload a file" # Leave empty to disable AUTHENTICATION_REQUIRED="False" # Must change to True if you require authentication
     ```
     If you use azure instead, set `AZURE_OPENAI_ENDPOINT` and `AZURE_OPENAI_KEY`